dylan-000/ai_helper/project.md

 3. **Tool invocation**: If needed, tools were automatically called based on LLM response.
 4. **Final synthesis**: Retrieved context and tool outputs were assembled into a natural language response.

 This chain-of-thought pipeline helped the AI adapt its behavior based on the complexity of the query.
-For example, asking “How do I beat the Wall of Flesh as a ranged character?” triggered a reasoning chain involving class-specific advice and biome preparation.
+For example, asking “How do I beat the Wall of Flesh as a ranged character?” triggers a reasoning chain involving class-specific advice and biome preparation.

 ## 5. RAG Implementation